zig-gamedev/zig-gamedev/README.md

 Below you can find a list of more interesting samples implemented in Zig.
 More can be found in [samples](samples/) directory.

 1. [simple raytracer](samples/simple_raytracer): This sample implements basic hybrid renderer.
 It uses rasterization to resolve primary rays and raytracing for shadow rays.
+Right Mouse button and W, A, S, D keys can be used to move the camera.

     <img src="screenshots/simple_raytracer.png" alt="simple raytracer" height="200">

 1. [physically based rendering](samples/physically_based_rendering): This sample uses physically based shading and image based lighting to achive realistic looking rendering results.
+Right Mouse button and W, A, S, D keys can be used to move the camera.

     <img src="screenshots/physically_based_rendering.png" alt="physically based rendering" height="200">